smartface/router-test/plugins/iOS/README.md

 # How to Use Smartface Plugins ?

 Smartface platform supports plugins.
-There are some ready to use plugins which are ready to use;
+There are some ready to use plugins which are;

-  - Facebook
+  - Facebook ( Android / iOS )
-  - Google Analytics
+  - Google Analytics ( Android / iOS )
-  - ImageCode
+  - ImageCode ( Android / iOS )
-  - Parse
+  - Parse ( Android )
-  - AdMob
+  - AdMob ( iOS )

 Follow the steps below to be able to use plugins into your project;